-We will close at 7pm on Christmas Eve and stay shut on Christmas day and Boxing Day
+We will be open 10am to 7pm on Christmas Eve and stay shut on Christmas day and Boxing Day

-We will close at 7pm on Hogmany and take a few days off to recuperate, opening again on Friday January 6th.
+We will be open 10am to 7pm on Hogmany and take a few days off to recuperate, opening again on Friday January 5th.

 Of course we have stacks of winter seasonal beers.
 Ideal for Secret Santa gifts or personal indulgence.
 I’ll try to keep this list reasonably up to date, but please bear on mind these are all pretty limited.